Race to Save the Laurel Dace

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-Post-race activities at Spring City Nature Park include a local farmers market, artisan vendors, music, food and drink, and activities with the Tennessee Aquarium's conservation scientists and educators.
-The virtual 5K option allows participants to run at home and receive the event t-shirt by mail; virtual pricing reflects a flat shipping fee.
+All registrants receive a free custom t-shirt.
+All finishers receive custom race awards.
+After the race, festivities at the finish line include a local farmers market, artisan vendors, music, food and drink options, and activities with the Tennessee Aquarium's conservation scientists and educators.
 Visit the organization's website for the most recent information.

 10 km